-- Poor school attendance is closely linked to crime a quarter of school age offenders have truanted regularly. - 7.5 million school days are missed each year through unauthorised absence - 3.2 Therefore at ALNS we aim to promote good attendance by: - 1.
-Rewarding those students who attend regularly (or whose absence is authorised) with house points, certificates and rewards trips. - 2.
+Poor school attendance is closely linked to crime - According to the ONS (May 2022) 52.5% of adults receiving a custodial sentence were persistently absent from school (below 90% attendance).

+3.2 Therefore at ALNS we aim to promote good attendance by:

+- 1. Recognising those students who attend regularly (or whose absence is authorised) with house points, certificates etc. - 2.
 Offering a broad and exciting curriculum with engaging lessons, allowing for student choice and responding to student voice feedback. - 3.
-Working closely with parents to ensure their child attends. - 3.3 We asks parents/carers to: - Support the school with your child aiming for 100% attendance and minimal lateness - Make sure they understand the importance of good attendance and punctuality - Ensure they get enough sleep if they have a broken night's sleep, please consider sending them in the afternoon, they may feel better and it gives them a chance to catch up on the learning. - Report your child's absence/lateness to the school at the earliest opportunity - Avoid taking your child out of school for non-urgent medical or dental appointments - Only request Leave of Absence in advance and for exceptional circumstances. - 3.4 If you are unsure whether your child should be absent from school, the NHS advise you to ask yourself the following questions: - 1.
-Are they well enough to take part in school activities? - 2.
+Working closely with parents to ensure their child attends.

+3.3 We asks parents/carers to:

+- Support the school with your child aiming for 100% attendance and minimal lateness - Make sure they understand the importance of good attendance and punctuality - Ensure they get enough sleep if they have a broken night's sleep, please consider sending them in the afternoon, they may feel better and it gives them a chance to catch up on the learning. - Report your child's absence/lateness to the school at the earliest opportunity - Avoid taking your child out of school for non-urgent medical or dental appointments - Only request Leave of Absence in advance and for exceptional circumstances.

+3.4 If you are unsure whether your child should be absent from school, the NHS advise you to ask yourself the following questions:

+- 1. Are they well enough to take part in school activities? - 2.
 Are they contagious and as such a risk to others? - 3.
-If you had the same condition, would you stay away from work? (if it wouldn't prevent you going to work, they should be going to school). - 3.5 Please contact the following staff with any concerns you might have:
+If you had the same condition, would you stay away from work? (if it wouldn't prevent you going to work, they should be going to school).

+3.5 Please contact the following staff with any concerns you might have:

-Katie Holness kholness@alns.co.uk Deputy Headteacher: Student Achievement Steve Fenner sfenner@alns.co.uk Assistant Headteacher: Inclusivity Jon Gray jgray@alns.co.uk Head of Warrior House Tara Smith tsmith@alns.co.uk Head of Victory House Grant Morris gmorris@alns.co.uk Head of Spinnaker House Vicky Brown vbrown@alns.co.uk Head of Mary Rose House Emma Kelleher ekelleher@alns.co.uk Safeguarding and Attendance Officer admin@alns.co.uk Central admin email address
+Katie Holness kholness@alns.co.uk Deputy Headteacher: Student Achievement Steve Fenner sfenner@alns.co.uk Assistant Headteacher: Inclusivity and SENCO Jon Gray jgray@alns.co.uk Head of Warrior House Tara Smith tsmith@alns.co.uk Head of Victory House Grant Morris gmorris@alns.co.uk Head of Spinnaker House Lukasz Plaza lplaza@alns.co.uk Head of Mary Rose House Emma Kelleher ekelleher@alns.co.uk Safeguarding and Attendance Officer admin@alns.co.uk Central admin email address